 What’s your favorite way to use chipotle sauce?
 Let us know in the comments and please share the recipe!

 How to Make Chipotle Sauce

-- 1/4 cup chipotles in adobo sauce (2 chipotles + sauce)
+- ¼ cup chipotles in adobo sauce - 2 to 3 chipotles + sauce

 - 1 cup mayonnaise

 - Pour all ingredients into a blender.
 Blend until smooth.
 Season with salt and pepper, to taste.

 - Serve and enjoy!
 The sauce should be stored in an airtight container in the refrigerator.

 - This recipe makes about 2 cups of chipotle sauce.

 - If you can handle the heat, add more chipotles in adobo sauce to your liking.

 - If it is too spicy, add some more mayo and/or yogurt.